franticnerd/academic-kickstart/content/home/about.md

 from December 2018.
 I am actively looking for talented and motivated students to work with me.
 Please email me if you are interested.

-I just obtained my Ph.D. at the [Computer Science Department](http://cs.illinois.edu/) of [UIUC](http://illinois.edu), advised by [Prof. Jiawei Han](http://www.cs.uiuc.edu/~hanj).
+I obtained my Ph.D. at the [Computer Science Department](http://cs.illinois.edu/) of [UIUC](http://illinois.edu) under the advisement of [Prof. Jiawei Han](http://www.cs.uiuc.edu/~hanj).
 My research falls in the area of data mining and machine learning.
 The overarching goal of my research is to enable machines to turn massive data into actionable insights and intelligent decisions *with less supervision* and *faster*.
 My current work emphasizes on semi-supervised learning, deep learning, text mining, and spatiotemporal data mining.

 <!---